tgelmi-candusso/Dynamic-connectivity-assessment-for-a-terrestrial-predator-in-a-metropolitan-region/README.md

 If you apply the code provided here please cite the published paper.

-Don't hesitate to contact me if you are running into issues adapting any part this code to your analysis.
+Don't hesitate to contact me if you are running into issues adapting any part of this code to your analysis.